Skip to main content

 • Message Timeout: Set the time before messages automatically disappear.

 • Screensaver: Reduces unnecessary power consumption by reducing LCD screen brightness when the device is not in use.
+If this feature is not enabled, even if the Screensaver option is enabled on the device, authentication success messages will not be displayed.

 This option is supported by the FaceStation 2, FaceStation F2, X-Station 2, and BioStation 3 models.